waynodiablo/Oystercard/bookmark_manager.md

 ## Filtering by tag

 Adding tags to links is useful but it'd be even more useful to be able to filter links by a tag.
-Let's write a test for this in listing_all_links_spec first.
+Let's write a test for this in ```listing_all_links_spec.rb``` first.

 ```ruby
 scenario "filtered by a tag" do